'India requires effective, automated waste management model'

-New Delhi, Feb 8 (IANS) As environmental concerns gain prominence amid the pandemic, Abhay Deshpande, founder of Recykal, has said that the country requires an effective and automated waste management model.
+New Delhi: As environmental concerns gain prominence amid the pandemic, Abhay Deshpande, founder of Recykal, has said that the country requires an effective and automated waste management model.

 He has also recommended the implementation of 'deposit return system' to boost waste recycling in the country.